alterationx10/rockthejvm.github.io/_posts/2022-06-18-zio-streams.md

 At the opposite end of our stream, we have a `ZSink`, with the signature:
 `ZSink[R, E, I, L, Z]`. `R`, and `E` are as described above.
-It will consume input of `I`, producing `Z` and any `L` that may be left over.
+It will consume elements of type `I`, and produce a value of type `Z` and any elements of type `L` that may be left over.

 A ZSink represents the terminating _endpoint_ of data in your workflow.

-Let's have a quick chat about that `L` type. `L` can really depend on the operation you are performing.
-For example, if your intention is to sum a stream of integers, you wouldn't expect there to be anything left over.
+`L` deserves a dedicated note: `L` describes values that have not been processed by the `ZSink`.
+For example, if our intent is to sum every element in the stream, then we would not expect any elements to be left over once processed:

 ```scala
   val sum: ZSink[Any, Nothing, Int, Nothing, Int] =
     ZSink.sum[Int]
 ```

-On the other hand, an operation like `take` implies that there are possibly elements you are not operating on.
+On the other hand, if our intent is to only operate on the first few elements of a stream, via an operation like `take`, then there exists the possibility that there are remaining, unprocessed values.
 Let's also map our output, so we can see the different output type.

 ```scala
   val take5: ZSink[Any, Nothing, Int, Int, Chunk[Int]] =